systemd/systemd/docs/DISCOVERABLE_PARTITIONS.md

 mentioned in the specifications.
 We are simply trying to make the boot and installation processes of Linux a bit more robust and self-descriptive.

-### Why did you only define the root partition for x86, x86-64, ARM, ARM64, ia64?
+### Why did you only define the root partition for x86, x86-64, ARM, ARM64, ia64, riscv32, riscv64?

 The automatic discovery of the root partition is defined to operate on the disk containing the current EFI System Partition (ESP).
-Since EFI only exists on x86, x86-64, ia64, and ARM so far, we only defined root partition UUIDs for these architectures.
+Since EFI only exists on x86, x86-64, ia64, ARM and RISC-V so far, we only defined root partition UUIDs for these architectures.
 Should EFI become more common on other architectures, we can define additional UUIDs for them.